-The firm routinely handles cases in Austin, Dallas, Houston and San Antonio, at its discretion.
+The firm routinely handles cases in and around Austin, Dallas, Houston and San Antonio.
 We are familiar with the local courts of these major cities and often work with local counsel to ensure you have the best representation.
 The firm reserves the right to decide which cases it chooses to take on, and which cases it does not, given our limited resources and high demand for our specialized services.

 If you have a case in other parts of Texas and our firm cannot handle it, we can often refer you to a law firm in your area that can.
 The important thing is that you are taken care of.
 Call or email us and we’ll do our best to help.